Is Postpartum Depression Real & How To Avoid It?

 Breastfeeding Challenges

-Some women face challenges during breastfeeding or halting early breastfeeding can trigger PPD.
+Some women face challenges during breastfeeding, and halting early breastfeeding can trigger PPD.

 Postpartum Psychosis